When Notifications Rule Your Day

 Embarking on a digital detox doesn’t require a dramatic overhaul of your life.
 Research shows that small, consistent changes are the most effective way to build lasting habits.
 Start by setting clear, achievable goals for your digital detox, such as turning off notifications during meals, designating device-free hours each evening, or leaving your phone in another room while you sleep.

 Accountability can make a big difference.
-Share your digital detox plans with a friend, family member, or life coach who can encourage you and celebrate your progress.
+Share your digital detox plans with a friend, family member, or life practitioner who can encourage you and celebrate your progress.
 Every small win matters, whether it’s reading a book instead of scrolling before bed or spending an afternoon outdoors without checking your phone.
 Anticipate challenging moments—such as boredom or the urge to check social media—and have healthy alternatives ready, like taking a walk, practicing deep breathing, or engaging in face-to-face conversation with someone.

 Over time, these small steps accumulate into significant changes.
 As you continue your digital detox journey, you’ll notice improvements in your focus, mood, and overall sense of well-being.